xcp-ng/xcp-ng-org/docs/project/development-process/commit-message-conventions.md

 Depending on a project's conventions, the format of the first line can be left free, or structured.
 This document does not enforce one way or the other.
 Check what conventions the project follows.

+Structured examples with [conventional commits](https://www.conventionalcommits.org) convention:
-An example of structure: `type(scope): short change description`.
-Example commit subject taken from Xen Orchestra: `feat(xo-server-netbox): optionally allow self-signed certificates`.
-The first part means that the commit adds a feature to the xo-server-netbox component.
-If the scope is not relevant, it can be omitted: `type: short change description`.
+* `type(scope): short change description`
+* `feat(xo-server-netbox): optionally allow self-signed certificates`, example taken from Xen Orchestra, first part means that the commit adds a feature to the xo-server-netbox component
+*  If the scope is not relevant, it can be omitted: `type: short change description`.

 On the other side, here's an example of a commit subject that doesn't follow a structured convention but still conveys enough information: `Unify documentation style and document all plugins`.
 The type is documentation, the scope is all plugins, and the change is style unification and added documentation to all plugins.